dutchconnectomelab/CATO/README.md

 ## Installation
 CATO binaries and source code can be downloaded from the [releases section on this repository](https://github.com/dutchconnectomelab/CATO/releases).

+CATO can also be used inside the [CATO Docker image](http://hub.docker.com/r/dutchconnectomelab/cato).

 An installation guide and more information about additionally needed software is provided on the [installation section on the CATO website](http://www.dutchconnectomelab.nl/CATO/docs/installation.html).

 ## Getting started